BlueDragon747/php-mpos/README.md

 I do not recommend using this for a live setup as of yet.
 Wait for the later Release Candidate if you wish to run your pool with it.
 Testing pools are much appreciated though!

+**NOTE**: This is a merge mine branch for the Blake merge mine pools by BlueDragon747

 Donations
 =========